SolraBizna/rrv32/README.md

 All extensions listed below can be turned on or off by your `ExecutionEnvironment` implementation.

-## I (base RV32)

-I is always enabled, i.e. there is no provision to simulate RV32E.

 ## M (multiplication and division)

 Full support.